Namaste

 How It All Started

-My journey with computers began long before I knew what a software engineer was.
-I grew up in a small town in 🇳🇵, and when I was around 10, my mom enrolled me in a private school that had a small computer lab.
-It was not fancy, but for me it felt like magic.
-I still remember the curiosity it sparked and how it made me wonder what these machines could really do.
+My journey with computers started long before I even knew being a software engineer was possible.
+I grew up in a small town in 🇳🇵, and when I was around 10, my mom got me into this private school that had this little computer lab.
+It really wasn't much, just a few old computers in a small room, but to me back then, it felt like pure magic.
+I still remember sitting there, completely fascinated, wondering what these machines could do.

-I completed my bachelor's degree in 2021 and my master's degree in 2025, both in Computer Science from the University of North Texas.
-School gave me a foundation, but most of my real learning came from struggling on my own, experimenting, getting stuck, and slowly figuring things out.
+I finished my bachelor's degree in 2021 and my master's in 2025, both in Computer Science from the University of North Texas.
+School gave me the basics and taught me how to think, but my real education?
+That came from struggling alone at my computer, trying things, breaking things, spending hours stuck on errors, reading through Stack Overflow at weird hours, and very slowly piecing things together.
+One small step at a time.

 My Path as a Developer